Purdue-CS193/homework-0-YLiu-101/index.md

+# Kai's awesome Webpage
+Some interesting things/goals I have for the semester:
+ - Learning music (think: guitar, music theory, EDM type stuff)
+ - Become a more self-actualized version of myself - pursuing things that I'm passionate about and doing them well
+ - Building a stronger body and mind through daily reflection, meditation, and having a consistent workout routine
+ - Practicing detachment
 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.